maow-tty/tokyo/README.md

 A monolithic kernel for the x86_64 architecture, written in pure Rust, and mainly developed to help better understand the inner workings of both CPUs and operating systems.

+**Notice:** The kernel does not currently support UEFI due to limitations in the code as well as unpatched bugs.
+Feel free to contribute bug fixes, features will *not* be accepted though.

 ## Features

 - [x] Bootloader